- The Setup was unable to use the existing partition error will prevent you from installing Windows.

-Usually, the error message “Setup was unable to use the existing partition because it does not contain the required free space” appears when you have additional hard drivers connected to your device or the partition you are trying to install Windows 10 on is not completely blank.
+Usually, the error message appears when you have additional hard drives connected to your device or the partition you are trying to install Windows 10 on is not completely blank.

 - Unplug all peripherals